The Grounds Crew needs to borrow a metal detector.

 2. Do not hit a ball to anywhere near where a Grounds Crew member is working.
 If work is being done on a green, don’t hit to it!
 Wait patiently.
 A report of hitting a ball at a grounds crew member will result in immediate removal from the course.

 Please do not drive motorized carts or push hand carts through the fescue or up onto the greens.
 Repair ball marks on the greens, sand divots, and rake bunkers and place rakes back in the bunkers.
 Don’t Use Bug Spray on the Course, it discolors the grass and slows regrowth.
 It is important to use bug repellent because of the risks from tick, mosquito, and fly bites.
 Black Flies are coming soon enough!
 Please apply bug spray only while on paved or graveled areas.

 The Island Country Club’s 95th Season is underway, and all is going well.
-We have had a wonderful Memorial Day weekend with great weather, a well-attended tournament, lots of visitors and the completion of our licensing for food service and adult beverages.
+We have had a wonderful Memorial Day weekend with great weather, a well-attended tournament, lots of visitors and the completion of our licensing for adult beverages.
 The tennis courts are ready for play, the golf course is greening up nicely, and the Pro Shop is fully stocked with wonderful logoed attire for men, women and children and all of the golf and tennis accessories our players need.
-Please join us soon as we celebrate summere in Maine.
+Please join us soon as we celebrate summer in Maine.

 A few things you need to know: